ni5arga/Modmail-To-Discord-Slack/README.md

 ### Discord
 To set-up this app to send incoming and outgoing modmails to a particular channel of your Discord server through a Webhook follow these steps.

 1. **Get Discord Webhook URL** : You'll need to generate a Discord Webhook URL from channel settings.
 You can learn how to get webhook URLs from [this guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) or detailed instructions on how to generate Discord Webhook URL can be found below.
+Discord Webhook URLs look like this `https://discord.com/api/webhooks/1234567880123/38823asdihasuad_d83289324Q`.

 <details>
-<summary> Instructions to Get Discord Webhook URL </summary>
+<summary> Instructions on how to Get Discord Webhook URL </summary>

 1.  **Create a Discord Webhook:**  - Open or create a Discord server where you have the necessary permissions. - Go to the channel where you want the webhook to send messages. - Right-click on the channel name and select "Edit Channel."
 2.  **Navigate to Integrations:**  - In the channel settings, find the "Webhooks" option under the Integrations tab in the left-hand menu. - Click on "Webhooks" to access the webhook settings.